mohsenasm/swarm-dashboard/README.md

 1. Security - the dashboard node.js server has access to the docker daemon unix socket and runs on the manager, which makes it a significant attack surface (i.e. compromising the dashboard's node server would give an attacker full control of the swarm)
-1. At the moment the interaction with the API is the first working implementation and is not optimised at all.
-The API is read every 500 ms. Every 200 ms the full data is sent to each open websocket connection.
-This translates into quite a bit of I/O and network traffic and needs to be revisited in thefuture.
+1. The interaction with docker API is a fairly rough implementation and is not very optimised.
+The server polls the API every 500 ms, publishing the the response data to all open websockets if it changed since last time.
+There is probably a better way to look for changes in the Swarm that could be used in the future.

 ## Rough roadmap